CSA launch T20 Global League this year

 South African cricketers who have been signed up as marquee players are AB de Villiers, Hashim Amla, Faf du Plessis, JP Duminy, Quinton de Kock, Imran Tahir, Kagiso Rabada and David Miller.

 Latest South African T20 Global Destination League cricket format, schedule, teams & tickets will be announced soon.
-What’s known is that the players for the eight teams in the GDL will be picked from a draft.
+What’s known is that the players for the eight teams in the T20 GL will be picked from a draft.